a-ng-d/figma-ui-color-palette/README.md

 ## Contribution
 ### Community
-Ask questions, submit your ideas or requests, discuss your usage, debate the evolution, get support, etc.
+Ask questions, submit your ideas or requests, discuss your usage, debate the evolution, etc.
-Open a new discussion to share your usage, issues, or ideas with the community (requires a GitHub account) or browse the topics.
-Go to the [Discussion](https://uicp.link/discuss) section to enter the community.
+Submit your ideas on [Canny](https://uicp.link/feature-requests).

 ### Issues
 Have you encountered a bug?
 Could a feature be improved?